memgraph/orbicon/README.md

 * The demo application - **[orbit.memgraph.com](http://orbit.memgraph.com/)**
 * The Memgraph instance - **bolt://orbit.memgraph.com:7687**

-To explore the data, please download [Memgraph Lab](https://memgraph.com/product/lab) or visit [lab.memgraph.com](https://lab.memgraph.com/login).
+To explore the data, please download [Memgraph Lab](https://memgraph.com/product/lab).
 The endpoint is `orbit.memgraph.com` and the port is '7687'.

 ## 🖥️ Run the app locally